Online Optimization and Ambiguity-based Learning of Distributionally Uncertain Dynamic Systems

 Then we have

 where the first two term is the energy decrease in the horizon $\mathcal{T}$; the third sum term indicates the instantaneous energy change, which depends on the online, estimated Lipschitz constant; the last term depends on the goodness of the initial decision at the beginning of the current $\mathcal{T}$.
-Note how the selection of $\varepsilon_t$ and $T$ affects $G_t$.
+Note how the selection of $\varepsilon_t$ and $T$ affect $W_t$ (or $G_t$ in Theorem~\ref{thm:solsim}).
 In the most conservative scenario, we select $\varepsilon_t:= \min \{ \varepsilon_{t-1}, \mu/b_t \}$ and $T_0=\infty$, which results in a constant upper bound of $W_{t}$ as follows

 therefore, in this case, the bound~\eqref{eq:boundG} essentially depends on the growing term $(t-1)F_t$.
 A less conservative way is to use moving horizon strategy, with $\varepsilon_t:= \min \{ \varepsilon_{t-1}, \mu/b_t \}$ but a finite $T_0$.
 Then, as $t$ is sufficiently large, we have